 My Chemical Romance — Danger Days: The True Lives of the Fabulous Killjoys (2010)

-For some reason, Korn’s 2011 link-up with a bunch of trendy dubstep producers—namely Skrillex, who was in the midst of international fame for bringing metallic dubstep to the mainstream—felt like a bizarre experiment when it first happened.
-But looking back, it makes total sense that one of the most uncompromisingly experimental metal bands (for better or worse) of the last 30 years would try their hand at an age-old taboo: mixing dance music with metal.
-Nearly a decade later, many of the collaborations on The Path of Totality sound dated, clunky, and contrived, but it was an admirable attempt at uniting two different sects of headbangers.
+For some reason, Korn’s 2011 link-up with a bunch of trendy dubstep producers – namely Skrillex, who was in the midst of international fame for bringing metallic dubstep to the mainstream – felt like a bizarre experiment when it first happened.
+But looking back, it makes total sense that one of the most uncompromisingly experimental metal bands of the last 30 years would try their hand at an age-old taboo: mixing dance music with metal.
+Nearly a decade later, some of the collaborations on The Path Of Totality sound dated and clunky, but it was an admirable attempt at uniting two different sects of headbangers.

 Discharge — Grave New World (1986)

-Essay prompt: why Discharge’s sophomore record caused the hardcore scene’s sell-out paranoia.
-Grave New Worlds, the record that followed up Discharge’s influential and still fucking awesome hardcore punk debut Hear Nothing See Nothing Say Nothing, is one of the most baffling diversions in the history of rock.
-The group went from gnarly d-beat to arena-minded hair metal in just four years, completely isolating their fanbase in the most confounding way possible.
-Fortunately, the band recalibrated when they reformed in the early ‘90s, but to this day Grave New Worlds is laugh-out-loud absurd.
+Essay prompt: why Discharge’s second record caused the hardcore scene’s sell-out paranoia.
+Grave New World, the album that followed up their influential and still-fucking-awesome hardcore punk debut Hear Nothing See Nothing Say Nothing, is one of the most baffling diversions in the history of rock.
+The group went from gnarly d‑beat to arena-minded hair metal in just four years, completely isolating their fanbase in the most confounding way possible.
+Fortunately, the band recalibrated when they reformed in the early ’90s, but to this day Grave New World is laugh-out-loud absurd.

 Fall Out Boy — PAX Am Days (2013)

-Emo-punk royals Fall Out Boy returned from hiatus in 2013 to drop their most maximalist pop record yet, the ironically-titled Save Rock and Roll, and have since enjoyed a second wind of fame with a run of successful more-pop-than-punk albums.
-However, a few months after SR&R, Fall Out Boy surprised fans with the rawest, loudest, and punkest set of songs they’ve ever put to wax.
-PAX Am Days was recorded over a marathon two-day session with Ryan Adams (years prior to his accusations of sexual misconduct) as an ode to FOB’s roots in hardcore.
+Emo-punk royals Fall Out Boy returned from hiatus in 2013 to drop their most maximalist pop record yet, the ironically-titled Save Rock And Roll, and have since enjoyed a second wind of fame with a run of successful more-pop-than-punk albums.
+However, a few months after SR&R, the quartet surprised fans with the rawest, loudest, and punkest set of songs they’ve ever put to wax.
+PAX Am Days was recorded over a marathon two-day session as an ode to FOB’s roots in hardcore.
 It almost sounds like a completely different band, and although some of the hooks feel shoehorned in, it’s full of refreshingly lo-fi slappers from one of punk’s most hi-fi institutions.

 Rob Zombie — Educated Horses (2006)